supa2/Automaton/Make-a-machine-tutorial.md

 You can monitor exactly what machine (class or instance label) switched from one state to another and on which event and at what time (in milliseconds).
 A very helpful function to help you understand what exactly is going on inside your machines. (it's easy to monitor multiple machines with one callback funcction)

+### Wrap up ###

+I can hear some of you saying: "That's a lot of work for just blinking a led!
+I can do that in two lines!".
+And of course you can.
+But the advantage of using state machines is that you can run dozens of state machines at the same time, each performing its own subtask (preferably inside a factory object).
+The machines can communicate asynchronously via the message queue and you can easily perform complicated tasks while your Arduino stays responsive to user input.
+Many of today's hottest technologies like Node.JS and Python's twisted are based on event driven frameworks.
+Now your Arduino can have one too.

+For the sake of this tutorial I've kept everything in a single .ino file, but ideally a state machine would be packaged in its own separate .cpp and .h files that can be distributed and shared just like any Arduino library.
+Look at the source of one of the bundled state machines to see how that's done.